 If you’ve got a beard or you’re thinking of growing one, chances are you’ve heard of beard oil and beard butter.
 With so many products on the market, it’s sometimes difficult to tell which one you should use.

 Many people initially believe that beard oil and beard butter are the same.
-But they are, in fact, very different products with very different benefits.
+But they are, in fact, very different products with different uses.
 So, what’s the difference between beard oil vs beard butter?

 Beard Oil Vs Beard Butter: Which Is Better For You?